What is supply chain management (SCM) and why is it important?

 In 2020, the entire world woke up to the critical importance of supply chains.
 When supplies failed to arrive – or when manufacturers were unable to source essential materials – both companies and consumers understood the value of supply chains that are resilient and scalable.
 Companies everywhere are now taking a closer look at their global supply chains and the technologies that run them – and asking themselves what they can do to future-proof their businesses.

 Look around you.
 Basically, nothing in your home or workplace would be there without supply chains.
 Hundreds of millions of jobs around the world are linked to these activities.
 From inexpensive consumer goods to surgical equipment and vital resources, everything comes through a supply chain.
 Yet despite SCM being at the core of global economies, many companies are still running their supply chains with the same processes and machines they’ve been using for 50 years.

 Improved SCM practices can transform businesses.
-Companies can become more competitive by minimizing waste and surplus while lowering costs and increasing efficiency.
-They can boost customer loyalty by offering personalized logistics that meet individual preferences.
+Companies can become more competitive by minimising waste and surplus while lowering costs and increasing efficiency.
+They can boost customer loyalty by offering personalised logistics that meet individual preferences.
 And they can automate their processes to be faster, smarter, and more productive.

 Global supply chain management – yesterday and today

 In past decades, global supply chains were created to take advantage of the lower wages and cheaper raw materials to be found in some countries.
 Now, the world has changed in many important ways.
 Trade and tariff policies are shifting, often unpredictably.
 Political futures are uncertain.
 Customers want to be better informed about the provenance and sustainability of their products, from raw materials all the way to packaging and the fuels used to bring the delivery truck to their front door.
 Fortunately, technology has been changing, too.
 Modern supply chains use the Big Data generated across all the links in the chain to streamline production and manufacturing – and at the same time, they’re developing more home-grown supply chain solutions.